-Why Choose CHOP for Diagnosis and Treatment of a Rare Immune Disorder?
+Why Choose CHOP for Diagnosis and Treatment of a Rare Immune Disorder

 If your child is experiencing unexplained symptoms that affect multiple organs and doctors can't identify your child's illness, CHOP's Immune Dysregulation Program may be able to help.
-Our program is one of a select few in the United States that provides multidisciplinary experts, state-of-the-art diagnostic and genetic tests, interpretation of test results and personalized treatments for children with autoimmune and autoinflammatory disorders.
+Our program is one of a select few in the United States that provides multidisciplinary experts, state-of-the-art diagnostic and genetic tests, interpretation of test results, and personalized treatments for children with rare autoimmune and autoinflammatory disorders.

 While most physicians will encounter only a few of these rare cases during their career, the team at CHOP diagnoses and treats children with immune dysregulation disorders every week.